 The finished blanket (or sack cover) measures 84cm by 84cm but of course you can adapt it and extend the chart if you’d like to, or you could switch your yarn weight and hook size too.

-The gauge is 7 c2c blocks and 7 c2c blocks = 10cm by 10cm (4X4 in) using a 5mm crochet hook, or size needed to obtain correct tension.
+The gauge is 7 c2c blocks and 7 c2c blocks = 10cm by 10cm (4X4 in) using a 5mm crochet hook (the one in the progress picture is my Alpha Crochet Hook from Furls), or size needed to obtain correct tension.

 Yarn for the c2c blanket